zowe/docs-site/docs/user-guide/zosmf-lite.md

 stop z/OSMF processing by entering the STOP command for each of the started tasks IZUANG1 and IZUSVR1.

 Note: z/OSMF offers an autostart function, which you can configure to have the z/OSMF server started automatically.
-For more information about the autostart capability, see the publication z/OSMF Configuration Guide.
+For more information about the autostart capability, see [_z/OSMF Configuration Guide_](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).

 ####  Results